zsviczian/obsidian-excalidraw-plugin/docs/API/utility.md

 Gets the array of selected elements in the scene.
 Returns [] if no elements are selected.

-Note: you can call `getExcalidrawAPI().getSceneElements()` to retreive all the elements in the scene.
+Note: you can call `getExcalidrawAPI().getSceneElements()` to retrieve all the elements in the scene.

 #### viewToggleFullScreen()
 ```typescript